Always nice to be with you and to hear from such a great audience.

 What's your feeling about this now?

-Well, look, I I think that you got three very respectable, serious people running in uh Governor Mitt Romney, Mayor Rudy Giuliani, uh, and Senator Fred Thompson, and I think all three of them are uh very much to be respected.
+Well, I think that you've got three very respectable, serious people running in Governor Mitt Romney, Mayor Rudy Giuliani, and Senator Fred Thompson.

-Uh they have uh s very strong capabilities.
+They have very strong capabilities.

-I mean, every close election for a Senate last year was lost by the Republicans.
+I mean, every close election for a Senate last year was lost by the Republicans, every single one of them.

-So I think the country was trying to send us a signal, and I think we owe it uh the respect of accepting that it's allowed to do that.
+So I think the country was trying to send us a signal, and I think we owe it the respect of accepting that it's allowed to do that.

-And so as a very young American, one of the most vivid moments I had early on was seeing the the French Fourth Republic collapse, seeing the paratroopers come back from Algeria and and kill the government.
+And so as a very young American, one of the most vivid moments I had early on was seeing the French Fourth Republic collapse, seeing the paratroopers come back from Algeria and kill the government.

-This is a government that had a hundred percent inflation and had lost all public confidence.
+This is a government that had 100% inflation.

 And it was de Gaulle who basically said that the Fourth Republic had created a system where everybody was reduced to a pygmy.

-You are shrinking the potential for leadership in America that if you go back and look at Lincoln and Cooper Union, he spent three months wrote a 7300 word, two hour speech and it's the only major speech he gave in eighteen sixty and yet he was nominated and became president and he did so because people took him seriously.
+If you go back and look at Lincoln and Cooper Union, he spent three months, wrote a 7,300-word two-hour speech, and it's the only major speech he gave in 1860, and yet he was nominated and became president.

-We want, as a people, presidents who are thoughtful, who are prepared, who have serious ideas about how they're going to lead the country and how they're going to solve our problems and we need some device, some some method of getting to know them better.
+We want, as a people, presidents who are thoughtful, who are prepared, who have serious ideas about how they're going to lead the country and how they're going to solve our problems.

 And these are the opposite of that.